Sometimes you ask for a sign. What happens when you get one?

-In one world, Mike Fontaine is the frontman for a notorious psychedelic hardcore punk band, but in another, he is a serial killer, and every time the band releases a record in their world, Mike kills in the other.
+In one world, “Killer” Mike Fontaine is the lead singer/rhythm guitarist for an infamous post-hardcore punk band, Killer Mike and the Blood Slugs.
+In another, darker world, he is a serial killer.
+For every record that the band releases in their world, the real Killer Mike will take a life in his own.

 Purchase Options: